DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 2 - 02.16.2025.md

 **LONG REST** (Level up)
 - Boat is missing.
-- A violin is playing a lullaby of Feyre's people.
+- A violin is playing a lullaby of Eclipse's people.
+- Feast is set up.
+- Mysterious person appears and says he is Eclipse's patron.